 NB:There may be other timetabled events for this paper such as tutorials or workshops.

 Visit the online timetable for ENEL312 for more details

-Indicative Fees for ENEL312
+Indicative Fees for Electromagnetic Waves (ENEL312)

-Paper Outlines for ENEL312
+Paper Outlines for Electromagnetic Waves (ENEL312)

-The following paper outlines are available for ENEL312.
 If your paper occurrence is not listed contact the Faculty or School office.

-Indicative fees current as of : 24 June 2017 4:30am
+Indicative fees current as of : 5 June 2018 4:30am